What is gluten, and why is it harmful?

 A well-known gluten intolerance disease is coeliac disease.
 When a coeliac sufferer eats gluten, the immune system attacks its intestines, causing pain and horrific nutrient deficiencies.
 The damage to the gut limits the absorption of nutrients into the bloodstream.

 Frankenstein wheat is the term we use for modern-day wheat now.
-Mark Hyman explains that we eat a hybridised version of what our ancestors grew: einkorn.
+Mark Hyman explains that we eat a hybridised version of what our ancestors grew, which is einkorn.
 The strain of wheat today is dwarf wheat.
 This modern wheat strain has a super starch called amylopectin.
 It raises your blood sugar more than table sugar.
-It's sprayed with glyphosate (a weedkiller with the potential to cause cancer) at the end of harvest, which allows it to be harvested easier.
+It's sprayed with glyphosate (a weedkiller with the potential to cause cancer) at the end of harvest, which allows it to be harvested more easily.
 The hybridisation increases all the gluten molecules, so there's way more gluten in modern wheat.

-In the past 50 years, under the influence of agricultural scientists, their quest was to make the wheat plant resistant to environmental conditions such as disease, drought, and heat or pathogens such as fungi.
+Over the past 50 years, under the influence of agricultural scientists, their primary goal has been to make the wheat plant resistant to environmental conditions, including disease, drought, and heat, as well as pathogens such as fungi.
 Modern commercial farming has been intent on delivering features such as increased yield.
 Decreased production costs.
 Large-scale production of a consistent commodity.
-In fact, it's modified by humans to such a degree that modern strains cannot survive in the wild without human support.
+In fact, it has been modified by humans to such a degree that modern strains cannot survive in the wild without human intervention.

 These agricultural research products were released into the food supply without human safety concerns being part of the equation.
 Wheat gluten proteins, in particular, undergo considerable structural change with hybridisation.
 In one hybridisation experiment, 14 new gluten proteins were identified in the offspring absent in either parent wheat plant.